expo/examples/with-webbrowser-redirect/README.md

 ## The idea behind the example

-It's common to use the WebBrowser module, powered by SFSafariViewController on iOS and Chrome Custom Tabs on Android, for authentication.
-This is because it shares cookies with Safari and Chrome respecitvely, so any site that you are already logged into on your web browser will also be authenticated in the browser.
+It's common to use the WebBrowser module, powered by SFSafariViewController and SFAuthenticationSession on iOS and Chrome Custom Tabs on Android to pass information back from a website to an app.
+A typical use case for this is authentication, because if you use a web browser authentication session it will share cookies with Safari and Chrome respecitvely, so any site that you are already logged into on your web browser will also be authenticated in the browser.
 Additionally, it is more secure than a WebView because the developer cannot inject code.
+Apple will also reject your app if you use a WebView for authentication - you need to use SFSafariAuthenticationSession (WebBrowser.openAuthSessionAsync).
 In order to get data back from the WebBrowser, the website needs to explicitly redirect back to your app and provide the data in the url.
-This demonstrates how to do that, and how to extract the data from the url in your app.
+This demonstrates how to do that, and how to extract the data from the url in your app with both WebBrowser.openAuthSessionAsync and WebBrowser.openBrowserAsync.